Beginner Guide

 What is an Elo rating in chess?

-Elo is a numerical score that estimates your strength relative to other players.
+Elo is a numerical score that estimates your chess strength relative to other players.
 Higher Elo means stronger play.
-New players at Chess Global League start at 1200.
+New players at Chess Global League start at 1500.
+The system was invented by Arpad Elo in 1960 and is used worldwide by FIDE, Chess.com and Lichess.

 In a single game, no — a win always increases your rating.
 However, beating a much weaker opponent might gain you only 1–2 points, which can feel like nothing.